Martha Tilton

 In 1947, Tilton opened The Silver Thimble lingerie shop in Carmel, California, which she devoted part of her time to manage and run.
 She appeared two days a week on Jack Smith’s radio program in late 1948, and in late 1949 she became part of Curt Massey’s show, remaining with it through at least 1951.
 She and Massey often sang together during the 1950s.
 In 1950, she made an uncredited appearance in the film Lilli Marlene.

-Tilton continued singing throughout the 1950s, recording with Les Brown in 1952 and returning to the silver screen one last time for the 1956 biopic The Benny Goodman Story.
+Tilton continued singing throughout the 1950s, recording with Les Brown in 1952 and as a duo with sister Liz on Coral Records in 1952 and 1953.
+The pair billed themselves as The Litlin’ Tiltons.
+She returned to the silver screen one last time for the 1956 biopic The Benny Goodman Story.
 She sang with Goodman in concert that November as well and recorded on the Tops label in 1957.
 Tilton was often featured as part of jazz and big band events in the late 1950s.
 In 1958, she appeared with the King of Swing at the Newport Jazz Festival.
 She recorded with Massey on Capitol in 1958 and solo on the budget Crown label in 1963.
 Tilton appeared on Massey’s television program on Los Angeles station KCRA in the early 1960s.
 She was named the outstanding local female television personality in 1961 by the Los Angeles chapter of the Television Academy of Arts and Sciences.
 She performed with Goodman’s band on NBC television in 1961 and also sang with Brown’s band in early 1961.

 In the 1970s, Tilton took part in the big band nostalgia wave that swept through that decade.
 In 1975, she sang in the made-for-TV movie Queen of the Stardust Ballroom, and in 1978 she reunited with Goodman at Carnegie Hall for the 40th anniversary of his famous concert.